MarcusWolschon/osmeditor4android/documentation/docs/help/en/Introduction.md

 * Data layer - this is the layer OpenStreetMap data is loaded in to.
 In normal use you do not need to change anything here.
 Default: on.
 * Background layer - there is a wide range of aerial and satellite background imagery available.
 The default value for this is the "standard style" map from openstreetmap.org.
-* Overlay layer - these are semi-transparent layers with additional information, for example GPX tracks.
+* Overlay layer - these are semi-transparent layers with additional information, for example quality assurance information.
 Adding an overlay may cause issues with older devices and such with limited memory.
 Default: none.
 * Notes/Bugs display - Open Notes and bugs will be displayed as a yellow bug icon, closed ones the same in green.
 Default: on.
 * Photo layer - Displays geo-referenced photographs as red camera icons, if direction information is available the icon will be rotated.
 Default: off.
 * Mapillary layer - Displays Mapillary segments with markers where images exist, clicking on a marker will display the image.
 Default: off.
-* GeoJSON layer - Displays the contents of a GeoJSON file.
-Default: off.
+* GeoJSON layer - Displays the contents of a GeoJSON file, multiple layers can be added from files.
+Default: none.
+* GPX layer - Displays GPX tracks and way points, multiple layers can be added from files, during recording the generate GPX track is displayed in its own one .
+Default: none.
 * Grid - Displays a scale along the sides of the map or a grid.
 Default: on.

 More information can be found in the section on the [map display](Main%20map%20display.md).